You are currently viewing How to Make Buttermilk Biscuits

 2. Activating Gluten – Kneading the dough is a no-no. Kneading activates the gluten, which is great when you are making yeast bread, but not so great when you are making biscuits.
 A tender hand is the way to go when making biscuits.

 3. Temperature – Fire it up!
-Biscuits should be baked between 400°F and 500°F. The hot oven melts the fat and produces steam, helping biscuits rise.
+Biscuits should be baked between 400°F and 500°F. The hot oven melts the fat and produces steam, helping them rise.

 WW What?